Rahm wins Genesis Invitational to return to World No. 1

 Rahm was thrilled to capture a win at Riviera Country Club, the classic course west of downtown Los Angeles that has produced such champions as Ben Hogan but where, Rahm noted, Jack Nicklaus and Tiger Woods have never won.

-Woods, who hosts this week's event, was in the spotlight as he returned to competition for the first time since missing the cut at the British Open.
+Woods, who hosted this week's event, was in the spotlight as he returned to competition for the first time since missing the cut at the British Open.

 The 15-time major champion, still limited by the severe right leg injuries he suffered in a February 2021 car accident, carded a final-round 73 to finish on one-under 283, tied for 45th.